 To assess financial viability, conceptual models were developed using projected construction costs and revenue models.
 Projections were based on available information from existing OHV facilities in Pennsylvania; however, because of their maturity, calculations were made using conservative percentages.
 During the initial construction phase, it was estimated a new OHV facility would create seven jobs and generate nearly \$1 million in economic impact.
 When operational, it was estimated the facility would support nearly 14 jobs and generate over \$1 million in total output.
 Early on, it is likely a park will experience an operating loss, primarily due to costs required for construction and lower visitor levels.
+Based on input and information gathered during the research process, competition from other nearby OHV venues is not expected to affect revenue.
+In fact, additional offerings could increase the region's draw.

 Because financing is partly dependent on the organizational structure, financing is not included.
 A list of potential grant resources is provided.